intelligent-environments-lab/bevo_iaq/Setup/README.md

 The sensors in the schematic above, from top to bottom, are the SCD30, SVM30, SPS30, TSL2591, and PCF8523.
 The SVM30 and SPS30 are connected through the use of [5-pin female single connectors](https://images-na.ssl-images-amazon.com/images/I/41WAqkLeBJL._SL500_AC_SS350_.jpg) and [4-pin female single connectors](https://images-na.ssl-images-amazon.com/images/I/411g-Ag85ML._SL500_AC_SS350_.jpg), respectively.
 The remaining sensors can be connected to [male-to-female headers](http://img.dxcdn.com/productimages/sku_152192_2.jpg) soldered to the bottom of the board.

 The PCB in the schematic shows the top view.
 The connections are routed on the bottom of the board and, from right to left, correspond to SCL, SDA, Vin, and Gnd.
 If there is a fifth connection, that connection is also ground i.e. SCL, SDA, Vin, Gnd, and Gnd.
-Two 47 k$$\Ohm$$ resistors are connected at the top and second to bottom rows.
+Two 4.7 k-Ohm resistors are connected at the top and second to bottom rows as pull-up resistors.

+## Code Development
+(Under Construction)